Resources for Navigating Through Hard Times

 - Senior Attorneys Initiative for Legal Services (SAILS)

-- Spanish Advice and Referral Clinic
+- Immigration Legal Advice & Referral Clinic

 Thinking of starting your own firm but don’t know where to start?
 With more and more lawyers striking out on their own, bar associations and other legal organizations have developed programs to guide attorneys as they take an alternate route in their careers.